A couple of weeks ago, Windows 10 Feature Update 1709 was released, and for the second time I met some problems during

-Disable system recovery on system disk, because feature update doesn’t use it, and it takes several Gb.
+Disable system recovery on the system disk, because feature update doesn’t use it, and it takes several Gb.

 The final step is to disable your antivirus right before engaging the Windows update.
 This will usually prevent errors like 0x80262006, 0x80264018…. or fake reboots.

 At this point, your PC shall be ready for a smooth Feature Update.

 Usually, apply it by using: